ProjecticumDataScience/AOP-Evidence-Scorer/README.md

 ### Step 1.
 Extracting causal relationships

-In the first stage, we use the appendices of the article by  Anouk Verhoeven,
+In the first stage, we use the appendices of the article by  Anouk Verhoeven **public acces,
 which describe cause–effect relationships.